avajs/ava/docs/recipes/watch-mode.md

 ## Requirements

 AVA uses [`chokidar`] as the file watcher.
-It's configured as an optional dependency since `chokidar` sometimes can't be installed.
-Watch mode is not available if `chokidar` fails to install, instead you'll see a message like:

-> The optional dependency chokidar failed to install and is required for --watch.
-Chokidar is likely not supported on your platform.

-Please refer to the [`chokidar` documentation][`chokidar`] for how to resolve this problem.
+Note that even if you see warnings about optional dependencies failing during install, it will still work fine.
+Please refer to the *[Install Troubleshooting]* section of `chokidar` documentation for how to resolve the installation problems with chokidar.

 ## Source files and test files